 - Course development consultant.

-- Serving on the governing body or holding formal office with a professional organisation in filed relevant to the member’s practice.
+- Serving on the governing body or holding formal office with a professional organisation in field relevant to the member’s practice.

 - Committee work – accounting for only 10% of annual CPD hours.

-- Providing supervisor as service to other professionals
+- Providing supervision as a service to other professionals

 - Personal therapy.

 3.1 All Registered and Accredited members are required to submit an Annual Notification of Practice and Registration Declaration, which includes a declaration that CPD requirements have been undertaken and will provide information about such activities if required by UKAHPP.